 Colleen Plumb works in a variety of mediums that include photography, video, public installation, and object making about the animal-human relationship.
 Her work is held in several permanent collections and has been widely exhibited, including the Portland Art Museum, Milwaukee Art Museum, Museum of Contemporary Photography in Chicago, Blue Sky Oregon Center for the Photographic Arts in Portland, The Screening Room and Dina Mitrani Gallery in Miami, Jen Bekman Gallery in New York, Union League Club of Chicago, Brushwood Center at Ryerson Woods in Deerfield, Illinois, and the Notebaert Nature Museum in Chicago.

-Plumb's work has been widely published and was recently featured in Photo District News (PDN), TIME magazine's LightBox, The New York Times LENS blog, and on the BBC in Brazil.
-Plumb teaches in the Photography Department at Columbia College Chicago and lives in the Edgewater neighborhood in Chicago with her husband and two daughters.
+Her first photography monograph, Animals Are Outside Today (Radius Books, 2011) was a Photo District News notable book.
+Her work has appeared in Virginia Quarterly Review, Blow Photo Magazine, New York Times LENS, Time Lightbox, Oxford American, Artillery Magazine, and on the BBC in Brazil.
+Plumb teaches in the Photography Department at Columbia College Chicago and lives in the Edgewater neighborhood in Chicago with her husband and their two daughters.

 Contributions to Humans & Nature: